 The simplest recipes for homemade wine and cider, really don’t need any specialized tools or skills.
 Remember, people have been making wine for centuries!

-However, here are a few extra topics that will help you reliably make good-tasting wine and cider.
+However, here are a few posts that will help you reliably make good-tasting wine and cider.

-- Equipment and Supplies: Here is everything you need to make homemade cider and wine.
+- Equipment and Supplies: Find out everything you need to make homemade cider and wine.
 A good setup will only cost about $50, and it’s well worth the investment.

 - Sanitation: It’s important to ALWAYS make sure that all your equipment is sanitized.
 It’s the only way to ensure a safe and successful ferment.
-Homebrew should never taste funky, and sanitation is key!
+Homebrew should never taste funky, and sanitation is key to preventing contamination by mold and bacteria.

 If you have a question feel free to leave a comment below or join the Fermenting For Everyone Facebook Group.